sidmahmed/personal-blog/README.md

 | description \*         | Similar to above, used as the seo description property                                                                                                                                        |
 | publishDate \*         | Again pretty simple.
 To change the date format/locale, currently **en-GB**, update/pass the **locale** arg to function **getLocaleTime**, found in `src/util.ts`.                             |
 | tags                   | Tags are optional.
 Any new tag(s) will be shown in `yourdomain.com/posts` + `yourdomain.com/tags`, and generate the page(s) `yourdomain.com/tags/[yourTag]`                                   |

-## Deploy

-[Astro docs](https://docs.astro.build/en/guides/deploy/) has a great section and breakdown of how to deploy your own Astro site on various platforms and their idiosyncrasies.

-By default the site will be built (see Commands section above) to a `/dist` directory.

-## Acknowledgment

-This theme is inspired by [Hexo Theme Cactus](https://github.com/probberechts/hexo-theme-cactus)

-## License

-Licensed under the MIT License, Copyright © 2022